vanessaanckenb/sort-lists-with-comparator/README.md

 </br>
 </br>

-* Comparing with Comparator.comparing(Object::method) inside Collections.sort - Example C
+* Example C: Comparing with Comparator.comparing(Object::method) inside Collections.sort

 Its simple, you just need to use the code bellow